Soccertanker/Soccertanker.github.io/docs/food/sourdough.md

 * While dough is in bowl, gently grab a side of the dough ball between thumb and index finger.
 * Gently pull dough up to stretch away from dough ball, then fold this over the center of the ball.
 * Rotate dough 45 degrees, and gently pull the side of dough up again.
 Repeat this until the dough does not stretch much anymore.
-	* Usually once you go around the dough one complete time, the dough stiffens up and the stretch and fold can be HALTED.
+	* Usually once you go around the dough one complete time, the dough stiffens up and the stretch and fold can be ended.
 * Let dough sit in the bowl with moist towel covering until next step, whether it be stretch and fold or shaping the dough.

 ## Bulk Fermentation